TenthPres/TouchPointScripts/README.md

 making future data imports significantly less likely to produce duplicates.
 This script is strongly encouraged for the Mailchimp and ConstantContact integrations.

+- [**Engagement**](Engagement) - This blue toolbar report shows you what enagement people may have recently, particularly useful if they're potentially falling through the cracks.

 - [**Engagement Widget**](EngagementWidget) - Compare your populations of attenders, members, and givers.
 See how (or if) they overlap.

+- [**Family Attendance**](Family Attendance) - Generates a relatively simple attendance sheet intended for printing, for families to mark their attendnance together.

 - [**Finance > Budget Summary**](Finance%20Reports) - List each budgeted fund and where giving stands compared to budget.